yoonhyejin/airflow-with-bigquery-guide/docs/03-write-dag.md

 Some of the basic parameters are like following:

-* `sql` : The sql code to be executed.
+* `sql`: The SQL code to be executed.
-* `destination_dataset_table` : A dotted `(<project>.|<project>:)<dataset>.<table>` that, if set, will store the results of the query. (templated)
+* `destination_dataset_table`: A dotted `(<project>.|<project>:)<dataset>.<table>` that, if set, will store the results of the query. (templated)
 * `write_dispoistion`: Specifies the action that occurs if the destination table already exists.
      - WRITE_EMPTY: Write data if the destination table is empty.
      - WRITE_TRUNCATE: Overwrite the destination table data.
      - WRITE_APPEND: Append to the existing table data.
-* `gcp_conn_id` : Reference to google cloud connection.
+* `gcp_conn_id`: Reference to google cloud connection.

-For more information of `BigQueryOperator`, please refer to the [official documentation](https://airflow.apache.org/docs/apache-airflow/1.10.3/_api/airflow/contrib/operators/bigquery_operator/index.html).
+For more information on `BigQueryOperator`, please refer to the [official documentation](https://airflow.apache.org/docs/apache-airflow/1.10.3/_api/airflow/contrib/operators/bigquery_operator/index.html).

 ## Write Query
-In `query.sql`, we will define a simple query that filters rows with duration_minutes more than 100.
+In `query.sql`, we will define a simple query that filters row with duration_minutes of more than 100.
 ```sql
 SELECT *
 FROM test_dataset.trips
 WHERE duration_minutes > 100;
 ```

-We will not cover complicated SQL syntax or transformation process in this guide, but you can always look up for more variations.
+We will not cover complicated SQL syntax or transformation processes in this guide, but you can always look up more variations.

 Now that we have our DAG, let's run and test it!